 - Lengths range from about 15 to over 100 miles.
 The fastest riders may make occasional short stops to refuel (and for other obvious reasons), while other riders may stop more frequently and for slightly longer times—perhaps with even enough time to eat a sub!
 Rides can last from 1 to 10 hours.

 - These are ridden on all types of terrain.
 RBC designates rides as either flat, rolling, moderate, small hills, hilly, very hilly or extremely hilly.
 RBC terrain designation abbreviations for each ride are listed on the calendar, and an explanation of each can be found on the website here.
-Rides are scheduled from early March through late November, usually on weekend mornings or early afternoons, or on weekday evenings.
+Rides are scheduled from March through October or November, usually on weekend mornings or early afternoons, or on weekday evenings.

-- These rides are not sweep rides.
-Riders are expected to not only bring basic tools, but know how to use them.
+- Riders should be self-reliant and are expected to bring basic tools and know how to use them.

 - Very few of these rides will include a food event (noted on the RBC calendar).
 However, sometimes groups of people will create a social event after the ride on an impromptu basis.

 Trail Rides and Adventure Rides

 - These appear on the RBC calendar, but are relatively few in number.

 Other designations, certain rides that are repeated, and some special rides

 - #230 Show & Go Rides.
 These are Thursday night rides, with one of the route options shown on map #230.
 The people who usually show up at these rides come for a serious fitness workout—a group that enjoys pushing their limits and developing high-speed group-riding skills.
 Riders who can't keep up initially usually end up dropped—that is, riding alone or with a second group.
 Persistence pays off though, and this fast group welcomes and encourages all riders to eventually hook-on.
 As always, any RBC rider can sign up for these rides.